 If you want to add moisturizing and anti-inflammatory properties then add some coconut oil and turmeric.
 These are natural ingredients that can add more benefits to the clay.

 The idea of soaking in clay might seem odd at first.
 However, fans claim that it works.
 You just add some to warm water.
 It can work as a body detox.
 Just soak for a while to get rid of toxins in your body.
-Just add up to 1 cup to bath water to enjoy a refreshing bath soak.
+Just add up to 1 cup of bathwater to enjoy a refreshing bath soak.
 If you want more relaxation then just add some essential oils as well.

 More Benefits of Bentonite Clay